 Amsterdam on Wheels – Scams to Look Out For

-It is not advisable to drive within the Amsterdam inner-city due to the congestion and confusing one way streets.
+It is not advisable to drive within the Amsterdam inner-city due to the congestion and confusing one-way streets.
 Further, taxi regulations in Amsterdam are quite lax making it quite easy for taxi drivers to scam unassuming tourists – only ride in licensed taxis.
 So when in Rome, do as the Romans do and rent a bike.
-There are bike lanes all over this “bikers rule” city making it a great way to not only enjoy nice weather , but have a perfect view while on journey.
+There are bike lanes all over this “bikers rule” city making it a great way to not only enjoy nice weather but have a perfect view while on a journey.

 - Amsterdam is one of the most bicycle-friendly cities in the world, and it has the highest rate of bicycle theft in the world.
 If you choose to tour the city with two wheels, make sure to use a minimum of two, quality locks.

 - You are checking out the wares of the Waterlooplein market and you notice some great prices on bikes, even cheaper than renting one.
 Beware of prices that seem too good to be true, the bike is most likely stolen.
 There is a joke among locals when a large group of cyclists pass by, “Hey, that’s my bike!” and a few of the bikers will get off their bikes and disappear.